Collaborative Learning & Why It’s All The Rage

 • Set up a social medium where collaborators can interact and post content relevant to the subject matter.

-The idea is to simulate the mechanics of a traditional workroom; a group of individuals working and learning in association with one another.
-This presents a stark contrast when compared with conventional methods of e-learning, which has often been criticized for its isolated environments.
+The idea is to simulate the mechanics of a traditional workroom: a group of individuals working and learning in association with one another.
+This presents a stark contrast when compared with conventional methods of e-learning, which have often been criticized for their isolated environments.

 How exactly can you implement Collaborative eLearning?